gmnr/gmnr.github.io/content/reading/grapes-of-wrath.md

 The juxtaposition of a narrative chapter with a descriptive one (each winking each other) keeps a rhythm that is inescapable.

-From a legibility perspective I especially enjoyed the way the accents of the characters are written.
+From a legibility perspective I especially enjoyed the way the accents of the characters are written.<br>
 From a moral perspective the social criticism is ruthless.

 If you want to know what a Nobel winner reads like, give it a try.